brianblakely/slapstick-english-translation/docs/technical-notes.md

 alternate-font Western dot at `0x7E`; console text uses its Western dot at `0xFE`.

-Dialogue command `E2` renders the button currently assigned to an action.
-Since its A/B/X/Y byte overlaps the lowercase alphabet while alternate-font mode is active, the encoder emits `D5` before every `E2` command.
-Dynamic controller labels therefore remain uppercase even when the preceding word is lowercase.
+Dialogue commands `NAM`, `TBL`, `NUM`, `STR`, `DEC`, `TPL`, and `E2` insert text through stock runtime routines which return in base-font mode.
+The encoder emits `D5` before any of these commands when lowercase mode is active, then tracks the base mode for following text.
+This keeps names and template suffixes correctly cased, prevents alternate spaces and punctuation from becoming base-font symbols, protects numeric inserts, and keeps dynamic A/B/X/Y labels uppercase.

-`tools/reflow-dialog.mjs` removes stale mid-sentence layout breaks when the next word fits, then wraps normal dialogue to 26 English columns and four rows while retaining deliberate sentence, speaker, and choice boundaries.
+`tools/reflow-dialog.mjs` removes dialogue newlines whenever the next word fits, then wraps normal dialogue to 26 English columns and four rows while retaining speaker, intentional page, and choice boundaries.
+Soft page markers are repaginated from the current row count; if that would leave only one or two words on a generated page, the last line of the preceding page moves forward.
+Entries whose
+row structure is itself meaningful, such as the Invention Machine's two-line control legend, opt out with `"reflow": false`.
 `tools/validate-script.mjs` additionally checks custom box dimensions, dynamic inserts, supported characters, control structure, and full translation coverage.

 Map names at `0x06F910` through `0x06FD89` are nested inside the one-row location banner.
-The English banner uses a 14-tile box (28 English columns), leaving 27 columns after its fixed leading space so the complete translated names remain on that single row.
+The English banner uses a 14-tile box (28 English columns), with one fixed margin column on either side of a 26-column label area.
+Each nested name is padded by `floor((26 - width) / 2)` columns, and the validator enforces that centering.
+The player's variable-length home label uses the fixed name `Your House` so it remains centered for every chosen player name.

 The configuration screen uses hard-coded tile positions rather than measuring its labels.
 Message-speed choices occupy three-column slots beginning at